orochi-network/orochi-network.github.io/src/orochi-network/api-reference.md

 await orandInstance.getPrivateEpoch(3);
 ```

-Allowed you to get a list of private epoch the starting `epoch`, it will return an array of `IOrandEpoch`.
+Allowed you to get a list of private epochs at the starting `epoch`, it will return an array of `IOrandEpoch`.
 The result will be limited to 20 records to prevent Denial of Service.
-These result will be bound to `receiverAddress`.
+These result will be bounded to `receiverAddress`.

 **Result:**